 After much discussion and debate, Simon and his wife, Jenna, decided to name Simon C&E’s YouTube channel Dirt Perfect.
 He then made Dirt Perfect his company’s DBA (doing business as).

-“Having the channel has been a really good experience for me and I truly enjoy it.
-Believe it or not, for the past two and a half years, I have consistently posted a video every other day.”
+“Having the channel has been a really good experience for me and I truly enjoy it.”

 PLANNING FOR TECHNOLOGY

 Simon is slowly integrating new technology into his fleet of equipment to improve operations and productivity.
 That fleet, comprised of some 25 pieces of equipment, includes excavators, bulldozers, skid steers, rollers, compactors and dump trucks.

 One way he keeps abreast of the latest technologies, innovations and trends affecting his industry is to attend various industry trade shows.
 He attended his first The Utility Expo in 2019.
 The Utility Expo, the largest event for utility professionals and construction contractors, features more than 800 suppliers and 30 plus acres of exhibits, equipment test drives and interactive product demonstrations.

 “I was very surprised at the amount of equipment on display and the many demo areas at the event,” notes Simon.
 “There are plenty of opportunities to do hands-on demonstrations of a broad range of equipment and learn about the latest industry products and innovations.”